Page compression implementation

 The following illustration shows the same page after prefix compression.
 The prefix is moved to the header, and the column values are changed to references to the prefix.

 After prefix compression has been completed, dictionary compression is applied.
 Dictionary compression searches for repeated values anywhere on the page, and stores them in the CI area.
-Unlike prefix compression, dictionary compression is not restricted to one column.
+Unlike prefix compression, dictionary compression isn't restricted to one column.
 Dictionary compression can replace repeated values that occur anywhere on a page.
 The following illustration shows the same page after dictionary compression.

-Note that the value 4b has been referenced from different columns of the page.
+4b has been referenced from different columns of the page.

 When an existing table that contains data is converted to page compression, each page is rebuilt and evaluated.
 Rebuilding all the pages causes the rebuilding of the table, index, or partition.